A topic from the subject of Decomposition in Chemistry.

 Introduction

-Decomposition is a chemical process in which a complex substance breaks down into simpler substances.
-In food chemistry, decomposition is a major concern because it can lead to spoilage and loss of nutritional value.
+Decomposition is a chemical process where a complex substance breaks down into simpler ones.
+In food chemistry, this is a major concern as it causes spoilage and loss of nutritional value.
+This can involve various chemical changes, leading to undesirable alterations in taste, texture, smell, and appearance of food products.

 Types of Decomposition Reactions

-• Thermal decomposition occurs when a substance is heated to a high temperature.
+• Thermal decomposition: Occurs when a substance is heated to a high temperature.
+Examples include the Maillard reaction (browning of food) and the caramelization of sugars.

 Factors Affecting Decomposition

-The rate of decomposition is affected by a number of factors, including:
+The rate of decomposition is influenced by several factors:

 Prevention of Decomposition